Tabriz: Ski

 Sahand and Yam ski resorts are located in an hour drive from Tabriz.
 Depending on the perception, both resorts start operation from late December till early March.

 Media

 Tabriz has one state television channel called Sahand TV that broadcasts in both Persian and Azerbaijani languages.
 It broadcasts internationally through the Arabsat and Intelsat satellites.

 The city has one government-controlled radio channel broadcasting in both Persian and Azerbaijani languages.

 The 14 weekly magazines and 8 main newspapers published in the city include: Amin, Mahd Azadi, Asr Azadi, Fajr Azarbaijan, Saeb Tabriz, Payam Noor, Navaye Misho and Saheb.

 Famous natives

 Within its long history, Tabriz was always the origin for many Iranian illumination and modernization movements.
 This is why the city was the hometown of numerous Iranian dominant figures including many Iranian politicians, revolutionaries, artists, and military leaders.
-Here a partial list of some of the most notable people who born or lived in Tabriz.
+Here a partial list of some of the most notable people who were born or lived in Tabriz.